Learn More about Bariatric Surgery – FAQs

 Q: How much does surgery cost?

 A: Depending on insurance and financing, costs will vary.
-Cash-pay customers should expect to pay between $12,000 and $25,000 for bariatric surgery and follow-up.
+We will offer assistance in verifying your benefits, but you should call you insurance company to learn more about your plan’s coverage.
+Cash-pay patients should expect to pay between $12,000 and $25,000 for bariatric surgery and follow-up.

 Q: How do I pay for bariatric surgery?